Type: Package

 color_dir

 Character.
-Root folder where palettes are stored (required).
-Use tempdir() for examples/tests.
+Root folder where palettes are stored.

 Value